Juremy1234/assignment2/readme.txt

 1. In your admin panel, go to My Travels > Add New.
 2. Enter desired Title and Content.
-3. In Featured Image > Click "Set featured image" > Upload Image to add a thumbnail.
+3. In Featured Image > Click "Set featured image" > Upload Image to add a image to post.
 4. Click Publish to add thumbnail and excerpt to be displayed in a sidebar through the widget.

-== Shortcode ==
+== Shortcode 1 - Add Youtube Video==

-1. In your admin panel, go to Posts > Add New.
+1. In your admin panel, go to Posts or Page > Add New.
-2. Enter desired Title and Content.
-3. In Category > Click"custom-homepage".
-4. In Featured Image > Click "Set featured image" > Upload Image to add a thumbnail.
+2. In content area copy and paste, [embedvid width="600px" height="100%"][/embedvid].
-4. Click Publish to add thumbnail and excerpt to widget.
+3. Click Publish to display Youtube Video..

 == Credits ==